aspect-build/bazel-super-formatter/README.md

-# Bazel rules for formatting source code
+# A tool for formatting source code

 Easily ensure your code is always formatted, with consistent tooling across everyone's machines.